ga96tik/SauterSchwabQuadrature.jl/docs/src/index.md

 3.The kernel must be Cauchy-Singular

 Depending on the input data, two different implementations of the integral are contained in this package.
 The first one is very convenient to handle, and does not need a parameterization; but it works only for flat triangles, and the user has to be familiar with the functions `simplex()` and `point()` of the package CompScienceMeshes.
+For more information about CompScienceMeshes and its functions, the user should visit its GitHub page (https://github.com/krcools/CompScienceMeshes.jl) and its documentation (https://krcools.github.io/CompScienceMeshes.jl/latest/).
 The second implementation contains only the integration rules; so the user has to build the parameterization by himself, but therefore it also works for curved triangles.

 Both implementations are called by a function, which looks like: